mattlianje/etl4s/docs/first-pipeline.md

 # Your First Pipeline

 Let's build a pipeline in 5 minutes.
-No Spark, no databases - just the basics.

 ## Install